How the past 24 hours have changed Brexit

 And if the DUP withdrew its support from May and left the possibility open for another general election, would it risk the election of the Labour Party and its leader, Jeremy Corbyn, becoming Prime Minister?
 Corbyn has in the past expressed support for Irish nationalist causes, anathema to the DUP.

-So other than the current deal, what are the options for May?
+So if she can get past her problems with the DUP, what are the options for May?
 Unfortunately for her, all are replete with problems.

 Soft Brexit

 What is it?
-A so-called soft Brexit would lead to the UK remaining in the EU's customs union and single market in all but name as a member of the European Free Trade Area.
-It would ensure that the UK would remain closely aligned to EU rules and standards, although it would not have a say in how they were agreed on.
+Under a so-called soft Brexit, the UK would remain in or closely aligned with the EU's customs union and single market.
+It would ensure that the UK would adhere closely to EU rules and standards, although it would not have a say in how they were agreed on.

 Why could it work?
 Such a stance would be well received in Scotland, Wales and London, whose leaders have already backed it.
 Most large business leaders would welcome a close relationship with the EU.
-The fact that a template already exists makes it a more straightforward deal to complete.
+A "soft Brexit" template already exists: four non-EU countries participate in the single market through membership of the European Free Trade Association.

 Why might it fail?
 Critics will accuse the government of betraying the people who voted to leave, with this deal effectively allowing the UK to remain in the EU.
-It would also rile the Brexiteers in the Conservative Party who would likely protest against the deal.
+It would also rile the Brexiters in the Conservative Party who would likely protest against the deal.

 May's majority in Parliament is thin and she cannot afford to alienate members of her own party without risking a vote of no confidence.
 In any case, she has already ruled out this option and it seems unlikely that she would reverse course.